BYU-SE/byu-se.github.io/_drafts/initial-insights.md

 For what we suppose are similar reasons, [at Cloudflare a failure](https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019/) in which a regular expression with excessive backtracking caused a global outage (beginning with their fire wall), they proposed to immediately "re-introduce the excessive CPU usage protection that got removed", about one week later to "introduce performance profiling for all rules to the test suite", about two weeks later to switch to a regex engine with "run-time guarantees", and "in the longer term" replace their fire wall engine completely (adding "yet another layer of protection").
 In this case it seems each "better" solution was also another layer of protection.

 *(Question: in what sense is each one better and is better the right term?)*

+### Pattern: Multi-stage defense

+In some cases planned actions address the same issue at different development stages.
+Again from the Cloudflare incident report, the authors proposed ensuring that no expensive regex caused a similar interruption by:

+* Performing code inspections,
+* Adding performance profiling to tests,
+* Adding staging to their deployments, and
+* Adding protection in production.

+### Pattern: Defense along the cascading path

+[A recent incident at Slack](https://slack.engineering/slacks-incident-on-2-22-22/) was caused by "complex interactions between our application, the Vitess datastores, caching system, and our service discovery system."
+A maintenance action cascaded between these systems in an unexpected way.
+In response, they are proposing actions or describing lessons learned from each of the major steps along the path of the cascading failure path: (1) the maintenance action, (2) the role of the control plane, (3) database schema and query performance, (3) caching hosts.
+I think a key insight here is that the incident "highlighted some other risks" including other scenarios that might trigger similar failures.

+*(Note: the list above is just a placeholder and could be expanded here, but also needs some attention in 43.yaml.)*

 ### Concept: "Similar" failures or "repeat" incidents